-Communities That Care (CTC) is an evidence-based process that helps prevent problems before they start.
-Jefferson County Communities That Care is a coalition comprised of 100 stakeholders, community members, key leaders and youth.
+Jefferson County Communities That Care (CTC) is a coalition of approximately 100 stakeholders, community members, key leaders and youth.
 CTC uses a structured, evidence-based community change process focused on preventing substance misuse, sexual/relationship violence & homelessness/anxiety among youth in our community.
 By reducing risk factors and improving protective factors, CTC is bringing real change to the community.

 Youth Risk Factors